MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/jsx.md

 # JSX

 This page is specific to React.
-For a more general guide, see the [JSX][] page.
+For a more general guide, see the [JSX][] general page.
+Including various ways to process JSX.

 [JSX]: {{ site.baseurl }}{% link cheatsheets/javascript/general/jsx.md %}

 {% raw %}

 ## Structuring JSX